• Skip to primary navigation

 • If the fan noise of the fast wireless charging pad is an issue, you can disable fast wireless charging.

-To disable fast cable charging and fast wireless charging, you can do it in Settings– Device care.
+To disable fast cable charging and fast wireless charging, you can do it in Settings– Device Care.

 Galaxy Note 10 device care turn off fast cable charging and fast wireless charging on Galaxy Note 10